Jan 14, 2015

 Jan 10, 2015

+January 2015.
 I am here at Seremban again!
-I was just here last week for the old school naengmyeon at downtown Seremban.
-Today, we go for local Seremban famous seafood at Empayar Seremban Siew Pow.
-This place can be spot along North-South Expressway before Seremban 2 Exit.
-The few storey high building with huge parking space in front is like a complex comprise of seafood market, seafood restaurants cum local specialty food including Fu-Yong Siow Pow, that cater for tourists that come over with tour bus.
+Last week I was here for the old school naengmyeon at downtown Seremban and this week we are going to have lunch Seremban famous seafood at Empayar Seremban Siew Pow.
+This place can be spotted along North-South Expressway before Seremban 2 Exit.
+This few storey high building with huge parking space in front is like a complex comprise of seafood market, seafood restaurants cum local specialty food including Fu-Yong Siow Pow, that cater for tourists that come over with tour bus.
 The front part of the ground floor house many seafood stalls that selling fresh seafood, and serve seafood dishes upon order.
 Plenty of table and seating like local seafood restaurants overlook the open carpark and highway.

 Jan 1, 2015